mxjp/autospigot/readme.md

 # AutoSpigot
-Spigot server for rapid plugin development!<br/>
+SpigotMC server supervisor for development and production.

 ## Status
 This is an early development version.
-Configuration and usage may change at any time!
+Configuration and usage may change at any time!<br/>
+If you are reading this on github, keep in mind that cli and api documentation below may differ from the latest version that is published on npm!

 <br/>